andytudhope/thebluebook/source/four-part-harmony/index.md

 just petals all the way down,
 fold on folded gold.

-I have remembered,
+We have remembered,
 that is all there is to say.
-I have remembered.
+We have remembered.

 #### TRACES